1st Forfarshire Artillery Volunteers: Interwar

 In 1924 the RFA was subsumed into the Royal Artillery (RA), and the word 'Field' was inserted into the titles of its brigades and batteries.
 At the same time the brigade dropped the definite article 'The' from its battery subtitles, while Forfarshire' and 'Fifeshire' became simply 'Forfar' and 'Fife'.
 Forfarshire became Angus in 1928 and 301 Battery changed its subtitle to 'Angus' in August 1937.
 In 1938 the RA modernised its nomenclature and a lieutenant-colonel's command was designated a 'regiment' rather than a 'brigade'; this applied to TA field brigades from 1 November 1938.

-The establishment of a TA divisional artillery brigade was four 6-gun batteries, three equipped with 18-pounders and one with 4.5-inch howitzers, all of World War I patterns.
+The establishment of a TA divisional artillery brigade was four 6-gun batteries, three equipped with 18-pounders and one with 4.5-inch howitzers, all of First World War patterns.
 However, the batteries only held four guns in peacetime.
 The guns and their first-line ammunition wagons were still horsedrawn and the battery staffs were mounted.
-Partial mechanisation was carried out from 1927, but the guns retained iron-tyred wheels until pneumatic tyres began to be introduced just before World War II.
+Partial mechanisation was carried out from 1927, but the guns retained iron-tyred wheels until pneumatic tyres began to be introduced just before the Second World War.

-World War II
+Second World War

 Mobilisation

 The TA was doubled in size after the Munich Crisis, and most regiments split to form duplicates.
 Part of the reorganisation was that field regiments changed from four six-gun batteries to an establishment of two batteries, each of three four-gun troops.
 For 76th (Highland) Fd Rgt this resulted in the following organisation from 25 May 1939: